J. W. Robertson Scott: Books

 His best-selling book was England's Green and Pleasant Land (1925) "a scorching condemnation of the agricultural workers' conditions of life" which described problems with rural housing.
 Despite its harsh portrait, it did much to promote an idea of rural life as idyll in England.
 There was a second edition in 1931 and a revised and extended edition in 1947.

 He also wrote The Foundations of Japan based on his travels to the Orient.

 Awards

-He was made a Companion of Honour in 1947 and received an honorary MA from Oxford University in 1949.
+He was made a Member of the Order of the Companions of Honour in 1947 and received an honorary MA from Oxford University in 1949.